Tenet Healthcare: 2014

 On August 1, 2014, Tenet acquired Emanuel Medical Center, a 209-bed hospital operated by the Swedish Evangelical Covenant Church located in Turlock, California, bringing the number of Tenet's hospitals at the time to 80 nationwide.
 Tenet announced in December 2014 that they had signed a letter of intent with the Baptist hospital system in Birmingham, Alabama to form a joint venture to own and operate the four Baptist hospitals plus Brookwood Medical Center, already owned by Tenet.
 Tenet would be the joint venture's majority owner.

 As of the fourth quarter 2014, Tenet had turned a profit, explained by higher admissions and revenue (admissions through Medicaid increased by 20.5% after the Affordable Care Act).
-Hospital admissions also saw an increase during the last quarter of 2014, while the company's bad debt expense ratio decreased.
+There was an increase in hospital admissions during the last quarter of 2014, while the company's bad debt expense ratio decreased.
 At the same time, its full year financial projections affirmed a price of $1.32 to $2.4 per share with revenue of $17.4 to $17.7 billion, with its earnings topping $1.95 billion.
 On May 7, 2015, the Tenet board of directors appointed Trevor Fetter, Tenet's then president and CEO, as chairman of the board.
 In 2015, the company moved from No. 229 to No. 170 on the Fortune 500.

 2015–2016

 In March 2015, Tenet announced an agreement to acquire a majority interest in United Surgical Partners International (USPI), which would make Tenet the largest operator of outpatient surgery centers in the United States.
 The June 2015 acquisition of USPI almost doubled Tenet's prior count of 210 outpatient centers.
 Tenet also announced an agreement to acquire Aspen Healthcare in Great Britain.
 On June 16, Tenet finalized their acquisition of Aspen Healthcare Ltd. and USPI.
-The USPI transaction raised the number of outpatient centers operated by Tenet to over 400, over double what they had operated prior.
+The USPI transaction raised the number of outpatient centers operated by Tenet to over 400, more than double what they had operated prior.
 It also again made Tenet a multinational company, as Tenet acquired nine British healthcare facilities.
 Bill Wilcox remained CEO of USPI, and Kyle Burtnett of Tenet joined USPI as chief integration officer, among other roles.
 Through the deal, USPI retained its independent branding.

-Early in September 2015, Tenet acquired a majority interest in a three-hospital system in Tucson, Arizona, when Tenet, Dignity Health and Ascension Health formed a joint venture to own and operate the Carondelet Health Network.
+Early in September 2015, Tenet acquired a majority interest in a three-hospital system in Tucson, Arizona, when Tenet, Dignity Health, and Ascension Health formed a joint venture to own and operate the Carondelet Health Network.
 The three hospitals' names remained unchanged, with close to 1,000 new beds added to the Tenet healthcare system as a result.
 The acquisition of Carondelet Health Network raised the total number of Tenet's general acute care hospitals to 83.
 On May 11, 2015, it was announced that the Tenet-operated Abrazo Health, acquired in 2013 as part of the Vanguard transaction, had been renamed Abrazo Community Health Network.